chroju/parade/README.md

 Authenticate
 ------------

 Parade requires your AWS IAM user authentications.
-Same authentication method as [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) is available.
+The same authentication method as [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) is available.
 Tools like [aws-vault](https://github.com/99designs/aws-vault) can be used as well.

 ```
 $ aws-vault exec YOUR_PROFILE -- parade